canada-ca/design-system/common-design-patterns/services-information.md

     <h3>Research findings</h3>
     <p><a href="https://blog.canada.ca/research-summaries/business-account-research-summary.html">Research summary: Tax filing</a></p>
     <p>
         This research summary explains how choosing the right keywords helped users find the path they needed.
 It also explains how the team reduced and simplified text by putting keywords at the beginning of titles, links and doormats.
-        Improved scent of information
+Improved scent of information.
     </p>
     <p><a href="https://blog.canada.ca/2018/08/16/collab-gsthst-payroll.html">CRA and TBS collaborate to optimize GST/HST and Payroll webpage content</a></p>
     <p>This blog post explains how shorter keyword phrases showed significant advantages over full sentences on navigation pages.
 They made the key information easier to find.</p>